15 Free Alternatives to Adobe Lightroom, Illustrator, and Photoshop

 OpenShot is more established than Shotcut, and it’s definitely an excellent bit of software, but development has slowed down considerably over the past few years so I think Shotcut is currently the better choice.
 Still, OpenShot is feature complete and works well if Shotcut doesn’t cut it.

-Not many people know about InDesign, but those who do know how useful the app can be for designing magazines, flyers, eBooks, brochures, PDFs, and more — especially with the abundant availability of ready-made templates.
+Not many people know about InDesign, but those who do know how useful the app can be for designing magazines, flyers, eBooks, brochures, PDFs, and more—especially with the abundant availability of free Adobe InDesign templates.

 Scribus (Windows, Mac, Linux)